 Copyright (in this case 1923) is indicated, but not a date of printing.
 It seems that Scribner reprinted books from the Modern Student’s Library long after the series stopped adding titles (around 1931) and after the series was not being advertised.

-This 1929 book has an extensive annotated catalog in the back.
+This 1929 book has an extensively annotated catalog in the back.
 It indicates the editors of each book and includes a description of the book.

 The books below are all from the late 1920s and early 1930s.